qiboteam/qibo/examples/adiabatic3sat/README.md

 Adiabatic quantum computation aims to reach the ground state of a problem Hamiltonian encoding the solution of a hard problem, by adiabatically evolving a system from the ground state of a known, easy to prepare, Hamiltonian to the problem Hamiltonian.

 An Exact Cover instance of a 3SAT problem is characterized by a set of clauses containing 3 bits that are considered satisfied if one of them is in position 1, while the other remain at 0.
-The solution of this instance is bitstring that fulfills all the clauses at the same time.
+The solution of this instance is bitstring that fulfils all the clauses at the same time.

 ## Adiabatic evolution

-Adiabatic compution deals with finding the ground state of a Hamiltonian that encodes the solution of a computational problem.
+Adiabatic computation deals with finding the ground state of a Hamiltonian that encodes the solution of a computational problem.
 This has to be mapped to the time dependent Hamiltonian in the form

 ![hamiltonian](images/H.png)